RV University: Hostel accommodation

 RV University provides separate hostels for boys and girls, ensuring a safe and comfortable stay for all undergraduate and postgraduate students.
 The hostels are equipped with facilities such as Wi-Fi, a gym, sports amenities, and a dining mess for all residents.
 Accommodation is allotted based on the students’ year of study, with senior students receiving increased privacy and comfort.

+Campuses

-Campus
+Bengaluru Campus

 RV University's campus is located within the well-established R.V.
 College of Engineering campus, which provides various shared facilities and amenities for its students.
 Spread across 50 acres, RV University’s infrastructure is designed to provide a comprehensive and enriching educational experience.

 RV University's library, spanning 60,000 square feet across four floors, integrates digital and physical resources to support a broad range of academic disciplines.
 Its modern design includes research labs, maker spaces, individual and group study pods, an amphitheater, and interactive reading areas.